 There

 were no visible stars overhead when Eena opened her eyes.
-Just a hint of dawn’s early glow reflected off
+Just a hint of dawn’s

-a wispy sheet of clouds rising from beyond the cliff.
-It was impossible to see the sunrise, even
+early glow reflected off a wispy sheet of clouds rising from beyond the cliff.
+It

-though its evidence painted an edge of the sky coral pink.
+was impossible to see the sunrise, even though its evidence painted an edge of

 The

 sound of movement caused Eena to shift focus off to her side.
 The fire was out.
-Ian raised up on his elbows and blocked the

-view of strewn ashes where an orange blaze had burned high only hours ago.
-She remembered chasing him around the fire like
+orange blaze had burned high only hours ago.
+She remembered chasing him around

-a crazed sorceress with a magic spell on her lips.
-Her eyes locked onto his, finding amusement in
+the fire like a crazed sorceress with a magic spell on her lips.
+Her eyes

-a return stare.
+locked onto his, finding amusement in a return stare.
 They burst out laughing

 at the same time.